MoseleyBioinformaticsLab/GOcats/doc/_build/html/_sources/tutorial.rst.txt

 :func:`gocats.gocats.create_subgraphs` function.
 We can also specify that we only want to parse the "cellular_component" sub-ontology of GO (the "supergraph namespace"), since we are only interested in concepts of this type.
 Although it is redundant, we can also play it safe and limit subgraph creation to only consider terms listed in "cellular_component" as well (the "subgraph namespace").
-Navigate to the ARK.GOcats directory or add this directory to your PYTHONPATH and run the following:
+Navigate to the GOcats directory or add this directory to your PYTHONPATH and run the following:

    .. code:: bash